asteriation/acnh-eventflow-compiler/README.md

 This project is the counterpart of [acnh-eventflow-decompiler](https://github.com/asteriation/acnh-eventflow-decompiler).

-This project is still a work in progress, and currently compiles 560/562 of the decompiled flows from v1.11.0.
+This project is still a work in progress, and currently compiles all 562/562 of the decompiled flows from v1.11.0, with 448/562 recompiled flows being no larger than the original bfevfl file (364/562 smaller, 84/562 same size).

 ## Usage